 1 hour.
 This class helps prepare students for entry into the professional realm by developing networking and marketing strategies, and by preparing a professional reel of their best work, which will be critiqued by members of the local media industry.
+Additional course fee required.
 Prerequisite: senior status.